Scintillation of PSR B1508+55 -- the view from a 10,000-km baseline: INTRODUCTION

 Due to the uniform motion of the pulsar and the stationarity of the images on the screen (assuming that the lifetime of substructure on the screen is much longer than an observation), the differential delay changes at a rate proportional to the effective velocity, i.e. linear in angular separation between pairs of images,

 from which it follows that

 where $f_\mathrm{D}$ is the differential Doppler frequency and $\eta$ is the curvature of the parabolic arc:

 $\alpha_s$ is the angle that the line of scattered images, which we henceforth call the scattering axis, makes with the effective velocity vector $\mathbf{V}_\mathrm{eff}$.
 The scintillation pattern, therefore, always moves along the scattering axis opposite to the direction of the projected effective velocity vector as seen by an observer on Earth.
 The curvature is degenerate in the effective distance $D_\mathrm{eff}$ and the effective velocity $\mathbf{V}_\mathrm{eff}$, precluding an independent measurement of both the quantities without explicit or implicit assumptions.
 Single station measurements of the curvature are therefore generally used with approximate effective velocities to estimate screen distances.
-A common assumption is that the largest contribution to the effective velocity accrues from the pulsar's proper motion velocity \citep{Stinebring2001}.
-Two conditions are required for the approximation to hold: (i) the screen is not too close to the observer and (ii) the pulsar's proper motion is not nearly perpendicular to the scattering axis.
+A common assumption is that the largest contribution to the effective velocity accrues from the pulsar's proper motion velocity \citep[see e.g.][]{Stinebring2001}.
 Using a pair of radio telescopes, the apparent speed of the scintillation pattern along that baseline, $V^{\mathrm{app}}_\mathrm{ISS}$, can be measured.
 An independent measurement of the full 2D velocity of the scintillation pattern, measured using scintillation pattern traversal times between multiple stations observing simultaneously, would hence break the degeneracy between $D_\mathrm{eff}$ and $\mathbf{V}_\mathrm{eff}$.